 Behind the camera, Olson’s debut feature Bone Cage premiered to critical acclaim, sweeping awards at the FIN Atlantic International Film Festival and collecting over 30 accolades globally.
 It screened in competition at Camerimage, the Forward Future section of the Beijing International Film Festival, and numerous U.S. festivals, culminating in two Canadian Screen Award nominations for Adapted Screenplay and Supporting Actress.

+For television, Olson was nominated for two Canadian Screen Awards for their show Hey Halifax, Hello!
+Today! for Best Sketch Show & Ensemble Performance, as well as Best Direction, Variety or Sketch Comedy.
 As a director for television, Olson has helmed episodes of This Hour Has 22 Minutes (CBC), three seasons of the AMI docuseries Disrupt, and screened his AR project Alone Together at the Reykjavik International Film Festival and IDFA.
 He created the comedy series King & Pawn and 2GETHER 4EVER for Bell Fibe TV1; King & Pawn recently completed its third season in a 6 x 22-minute format for Swearnet, the Trailer Park Boys' streaming platform.

 With a diverse slate of projects in development—ranging from absurd workplace comedies to poignant, character-driven dramas—Taylor is deeply committed to telling stories that are honest, inclusive, and uncompromisingly human.
 Through Afro Viking Pictures, the company he co-founded with Koumbie, Taylor is building a culture of kindness, courage, and creative experimentation in Canadian film and TV—driven by joy, collaboration, and the desire to make art that matters.